-If you’re struggling to park in your street this could be the answer.
+If you’re struggling to park in your street or near your workplace this could be the answer.

-Council garages cannot currently be used for commercial use, general storage, repairing vehicles or running a business.
+Council garages cannot currently be used for commercial use, repairing vehicles or running a business.

 It is £8.15 per week for council tenants and £8.15 plus VAT per week for non-council tenants.